Developing Discipleship Programme

 form and transform us by Your forgiveness and healing;

-and with joyful spirits give ourselves in humble service to all.
+and with joyful spirits may we give ourselves in humble service to all.

 This we ask in Jesus name.